 The Code of Ethics of the National Associate of Realtors® (NAR) establishes a public and professional consensus against which the practice and conduct of Realtors and Realtor-Associates may be judged.

 Each month we will provide Case Interpretations directly from NAR®.
 The case interpretations offer examples of the practical application of the Code in professional standards enforcement and help Realtors understand the ethical obligations created by the Code of Ethics.

-Case #1-12: Presentation of Subsequent Offers After an Offer to Purchase Had Been Accepted by the Seller
+Case #1-13: Obligation to Present Subsequent Offers After an Offer to Purchase Has Been Accepted by the Seller

 (Adopted November, 1987 as Case #7-17.
 Transferred to Article 1 November, 1994.)